NelisW/my3D-Trium/building/Trium-build.md

 - Final checks
 - Z-Calibration
 - Delta Radius Measurement and calibration
-- Manual Bed Leveling
+- Manual Bed Levelling
-- Auto bed leveling sensor Z offset
+- Auto bed levelling sensor Z offset
 - Z correction
 - X and Y correction

 ## Finding the COM port for your printer

 Connect the printer to the PC.
-The USB cable gives power to the Arduino, so there is no need power up the printer itself (i.e., it is sufficient that only the Aruino board must be working).
+The USB cable gives power to the Arduino, so there is no need power up the printer itself (i.e., it is sufficient that only the Arduino board must be working).

 When you want to access the printer via Repetier or flash the Arduino, you need to know the COM port number.
 There are several options to determine the COM port number:
 - [Create a batch file](http://blog.brush.co.nz/2008/05/com-ports/) with this contents, save the file to ports.bat and then simply run the batch file: